Session 3 - Module A: Advanced Orchestration Patterns¶

 )

 Agent instantiation applies specialization parameters to the template class.
-This creates a customized agent instance configured for specific task requirements with dedicated resource allocation.
+This creates a customized data processing agent instance configured for specific task requirements with dedicated resource allocation in the distributed processing environment.

 if specification.monitoring_enabled: